-Under the Agreement, NHS makes available office space, use of office administrative equipment and supplies, as well as advisory, administrative, financial and accounting, legal, information security, and human resource services.
+Under the Agreement, NHS makes available office space; use of office administrative equipment and supplies; and advisory, administrative, financial and accounting, legal, information security, and human resource services.
 All intercompany balances and transactions have been eliminated in consolidation.

 Note 12 - Leases